StenaIT/logentries-api/README.md

 - create logs
 - fetch infos abouts hosts and logs from logentries.com

 This module can not be used to write logs to logentries.com.
-If you look for a node module to write log, I recommend [`node-logentries`](https://www.npmjs.org/package/node-logentries).
+If you look for a node module to write logs, I recommend [`node-logentries`](https://www.npmjs.org/package/node-logentries).

 #### Disclaimer
 This module is in no way related to logentries.com Inc. and is not supported by them.